Package 'prismatic'

 plot(clr_grayscale(viridis_colors, method = "blue_channel"))

-Make a color more light
+Make a color lighter

 Description

-Make a color more light
+Make a color lighter

 Usage